SeaQL/seaql.github.io/SeaORM/docs/05-migration/02-writing-migration.md

 ## Creating Migration File

-You can create migration by duplicating an existing migration file or copy the template below.
-Remember to name the file according to naming convention `mYYYYMMDD_HHMMSS_migration_name.rs` and update the [`MigrationName::name`](https://docs.rs/sea-orm-migration/0.8/sea_orm_migration/trait.MigrationName.html#tymethod.name) method accordingly.
+You can create migration by duplicating an existing migration file or using the template below.
+Remember to name the file according to the naming convention `mYYYYMMDD_HHMMSS_migration_name.rs` and update the [`MigrationName::name`](https://docs.rs/sea-orm-migration/0.8/sea_orm_migration/trait.MigrationName.html#tymethod.name) method accordingly.

 ```rust title="migration/src/m20220101_000001_create_table.rs"
 use sea_orm_migration::prelude::*;